 - Evidence of significant personal learning and the development of a pattern of research and inquiry that shows the likelihood of persisting in the future

-Questions to consider when writing your essay
+Some possible questions to consider when writing your essay might include:

 - What did you learn about finding and evaluating sources?